 Successfully articulating your 'Why' is a very impactful way to communicate with other humans, define your particular value proposition and inspire them to act.
 Sinek's theory is that communicating 'Why' taps into the part of the listener's brain that influences behavior.
 This is why the Golden Circle model is considered such an influential theory of leadership.
-At an organizational level, communicating your 'Why' is the basis of a strong value proposition that will differentiate your brand from others.
-He gives the example of Apple in the video clip at the end of this article.
+At an organizational level, communicating you're 'Why' is the basis of a strong value proposition that will differentiate your brand from others.

 It's fairly easy for any leader or organization to articulate 'What' they do.
 This can be expressed as the products a company sells or the services it offers.
 For an individual, it would be their job title.
 Sinek argues that 'What' messaging only engages with the neocortex - the part of our brain that's rational.
 His argument is that this part of the brain is less of a driver of decision making than the limbic brain: the part that 'Why' and 'How' reaches better.
 Successful people and organizations express why they do what they do rather than focusing on what they do.